STAT-JET-ASU/STT3850DataAnalysis1/SyllabusSchedule/STT3850S22Syllabus.md

 ##### ***Engage with the Content***

 Appalachian students are expected to make engagement with courses their first priority.
 Be proactive and take charge of your own learning!
 If you have not read/watched assigned materials or attempted problems and online programming modules before coming to class or office hours, you likely will be confused, feel lost, and have a terrible experience in this course.
 I DO NOT WANT THAT TO HAPPEN!
 Each of you has the capability to succeed.
 However, sometimes we must change certain behaviors, study habits, and/or emotional reactions.
 In this course, you will be challenged with concepts and problems you have never seen before.
 I do not expect you to be able to understand them all immediately.
 A critical first step in learning new material is seeing what you can do on your own.
 This may feel uncomfortable and frustrating.
 Success in statistics is not determined by whether it "comes naturally" to you or whether a topic seems “clear” the first time you are introduced to it.
 Instead, success is about learning to use mistakes and material we may be struggling with in order to grow.
-You will see that even I struggle at times; there is always something new to learn, especially when it comes to statistical computing in `R`.
-Each time we get stuck, it teaches us something about the problem we are working on and leads us to develop greater skill and better understanding of the content.
+You will see that even I struggle at times; there is always something new to learn, especially when it comes to statistical computing in R. Each time we get stuck, it teaches us something about the problem we are working on and leads us to develop greater skill and better understanding of the content.

 ##### ***Communicate with Others***